portfedh/portfolio_grafana/README.md

 ./02_portfolio_close.sh
 ```

+Thats it!

-## Adding your input data
+## Adding your own data Inputs

+To create your own dashboards, we must first create the input files that the scripts will use.

-Navigate to the 'inputs' directory.
+- Navigate to the 'inputs' directory.

-Create a new directory.
+- Create a new directory.

-Name your directory with the username for that portfolio.
+- Name your directory with the username you want for that portfolio.

-You will need to add 3 files for every investment account you add.
+- You will need to add 3 files for every investment account you add.

   - contributions_username_account.csv
   - monthly_account_balance_username_account.csv
   - trade_history_username_account.csv.

+Take a look at the input files for the demo user 'user1' as examples to fill in your own.

+Here is a brief description of the information you should add in every file:

 The contributions file will have the date and amount of every deposit or withdrawal you've made to that account.
+Deposits to the account should be positive numbers (+) and withdrawals from the account should be negative (-) numbers.

-The account balance, will have the date and balance for the account for every month.
+The account balance, will have a date value with the last day of each month and the total balance in the bank statement for that month.

-The trade history file will have all the trading transactions you have made in that account (buy or sell, not dividends).

-You can take a look at the input files for the demo user 'user1' as examples to fill in your own.

-If you add more than one account, the dates in the monthly account balance file must match, even if the balance is $0.
+If you add more than one account, the dates in the monthly account balance file must match, even if the balance is $0 for one account.

+The trade history file will have the date, the company ticker, and each trade you´ve made in that account (buy or sell, not dividends).

 ## Adding your scripts

-Once your input files are set up.

-You must now modify the scripts to make the calculations and save the outputs to MySQL.
+Once the input files are set up, you must now modify the scripts to make the calculations that will create the dashboard.

-Navigate to the usr directory.
+- Navigate to the usr/ directory.

-Create a new directory with your username
+- Create a new directory with the same username you chose for the input files.

-Copy all the files in usr/user1 into the new folder you just created.
+- Copy all the files  from the demo user, located in usr/user1 into the new folder you just created.

-Modify each file so it uses your input files and creates your desired output data.
+- Modify each file so it uses your contributions, account balance and trade history files.

-All scripts have comments explaining what they do.
+All scripts have comments documenting how they work.

 If you need more help, go to the /system_design_charts directory.
 You will find a more detailed explanation of how everything works there.

+If you still get stuck, post an issue and I'll be happy to help.

 ## Encrypting your data